Ipswich: Buildings

 The former East Suffolk County Hall is just east of the centre of Ipswich.
 It is listed as a building at risk by the Victorian Society.
 The Town Hall remains in use as an arts centre and events venue; it dates from 1866 (architects: Bellamy & Hardy of Lincoln).
 The 18th Century Grade II listed Old Post Office, which was built in 1881, has been renovated and is now home to the Botanist bar.

+Initially opening on museum street in 1847 it remained the site of the museum until 1881.
+In 1881 the Ipswich museum first opened its doors in its new, purpose built, location showcasing a primary focus on natural history but later expanded including sections on anthropology.

 Modern buildings include Endeavour House (headquarters of Suffolk County Council and formerly home of the TXU Corporation), Grafton House (home of Ipswich Borough Council) and Ipswich Crown Court, all located on Russell Road in the area known as the Ipswich Village Development, which includes Portman Road stadium.
 The stadium has hosted England under-21, under-23, and international soccer matches, as well as rugby union and hockey matches.

-In the waterfront area The Mill is the tallest building in East Anglia, reaching 23 storeys.
+In the waterfront area The Mill is the tallest building in Suffolk, reaching 23 storeys.

 On the north-west side of Ipswich lies Broomhill Pool, a Grade II listed Olympic-sized lido which opened in 1938 and closed in 2002, since which time a campaign to see it restored and re-opened has been run by the Broomhill Pool Trust.
 On the southern side of Ipswich is historic Belstead Lodge, now the Belstead Brook Hotel.